sm1lexops/aws-bootcamp-cruddur-2023/journal/week8.md

    - upload `lambda_authorizer.zip` into the code source
    - add environment variables `USER_POOL_ID` and `CLIENT_ID`

-Different from Andrew's video and his codes, I don't have a layer of JWT cause I passed the JWT sub from `CruddurApiGatewayLambdaAuthorizer` to `CruddurAvatarUpload` ([reference](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-lambda-authorizer.html)).
+*Repit with strong knowledge and debugging skills* - Different from Andrew's video and his codes, I don't have a layer of JWT cause I passed the JWT sub from `CruddurApiGatewayLambdaAuthorizer` to `CruddurAvatarUpload` ([reference](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-lambda-authorizer.html)).

-At AWS S3, update the permissions of `beici-cruddur-uploaded-avatars` by editing the CORS configuration as seen in `aws/s3/cors.json` ([code](https://github.com/beiciliang/aws-bootcamp-cruddur-2023/blob/week-8/aws/s3/cors.json)).
+At AWS S3, update the permissions of `omgchat-uploaded-avatars` by editing the CORS configuration as seen in `aws/s3/cors.json` ([code](https://github.com/beiciliang/aws-bootcamp-cruddur-2023/blob/week-8/aws/s3/cors.json)).

-At AWS API Gateway, create `api.<domain_name>` (in my case `api.beici-demo.xyz`), create two routes:
+At AWS API Gateway, create `api.<domain_name>` (in my case `api.omgchat.xyz`), create two routes:

+- `POST /avatars/key_upload` with integration `CruddurAvatarUpload`
-- `POST /avatars/key_upload` with authorizer `CruddurJWTAuthorizer` which invoke Lambda `CruddurApiGatewayLambdaAuthorizer`, and with integration `CruddurAvatarUpload`
+- `POST /avatars/key_upload` create authorizer `CruddurJWTAuthorizer` which invoke Lambda `CruddurApiGatewayLambdaAuthorizer`
 - `OPTIONS /{proxy+}` without authorizer, but with integration `CruddurAvatarUpload`

 Noted that we don't need to configure CORS at API Gateway.
 If you did before, click "Clear" to avoid potential CORS issues.